-No matter your business, recognizing two customer types and creating a 2-Tiered Marketing Plan for them is critical.
-From floral shops to restaurants to insurance agencies, every business can identify two distinct customer types.
+Create two marketing plans to reach two customer types.
+Every business can identify two distinct customer types.
 Business and consumer customers.
-And the two customer types have different needs, motivations and budgets.
-So, why would a small business only have one marketing plan to reach both audiences?
+Different customer types have different needs, motivations and budgets.
+So, why would you have one marketing plan to reach both audiences?

-At the very least, treat consumers and businesses differently by creating different offers.
-Combine your POS system with your sales procedures to identify whether a customer is a consumer, a business or institution.
+First, build plans that treat consumers and businesses differently.
+Create different offers.
+Use your POS system and sales associates to identify whether a customer is a consumer, a business or institution.

 Consumer Marketing Plan